Horospherical random graphs and lockdown strategies: Background on graphs

 \end{thm} \begin{rem}Many references (such as for instance \cite{Kow}) use the {\it expansion constant} (or sometimes called {\it Cheeger constant}), which is defined by

 with the convention that $h(\Gamma) = \infty$ if $\Gamma$ has at most one vertex.
 The expansion constant measures how difficult it is to separate the graph in two pieces of roughly the same size.
-Given its definition as a minimum over subsets, the computation of the expansion constant is notoriously difficult to compute.
-It is also related to the the smallest non-zero eigenvalue of the normalized laplacian, in a similar way as the conductance is.\end{rem} We will be interested in simple random walks on connected graphs, a walk going to each neighbor with equal probability at each step. \begin{defi}A {\it simple random walk} on $\Gamma$ is a sequence $(X_n)_{n\geq 0}$ of $V$-valued random variables (measurable functions) defined on a common probability space $(\Omega,\Sigma,P)$, with joint distribution satisfying that for any $n\geq 0$, and any vertices $x_0,\dots, x_n$ and $y\in V$, with $\{x_i,x_{i+1}\}\in E$, then
+The expansion constant is notoriously difficult to compute since the definition involves a minimum over all subsets.
+It is also related to the the smallest non-zero eigenvalue of the normalized laplacian, in a similar way as the conductance is.\end{rem} We will be interested in simple random walks on connected graphs, a walk going to each neighbor with equal probability at each step. \begin{defi}A {\it simple random walk} on $\Gamma$ is a sequence $(X_n)_{n\geq 0}$ of $V$-valued random variables (measurable functions) defined on a common probability space $(\Omega,\Sigma,P)$, such that, for any $n\geq 0$, and any vertices $x_0,\dots, x_n$ and $y\in V$, whenever $\{x_i,x_{i+1}\}\in E$, the following holds